HomeIntelligence › BALDWIN STATE PRISON

 In Mental Health Crisis

-Facility Profile and Classification
+Facility Profile and Population

 Documented Deaths and Violence at Baldwin

-The most consequential documented case of medical neglect at Baldwin State Prison involves Almir Harris, a young man with autism spectrum disorder and Type 1 diabetes, who died on New Year's Eve 2024 after the facility and its private medical provider allegedly withheld insulin for several months.
-According to reporting and family accounts, Harris lost consciousness and remained undiscovered for hours with no medical intervention.
-His mother, Monique Monte, publicly alleged that her son's death resulted from deliberate medical neglect, and she has since proposed federal accountability legislation in response.
+Perhaps the most extensively documented death specifically linked to Baldwin is that of Almir Harris, a young man with autism spectrum disorder and Type 1 diabetes.
+Harris died on New Year's Eve 2024 from diabetic ketoacidosis after the facility and its private medical provider allegedly withheld insulin for several months.
+According to GPS reporting and family accounts, Harris lost consciousness and remained undiscovered for hours with no medical intervention.
+His mother, Monique Monte, publicly alleged the death was the direct result of medical neglect and subsequently proposed federal accountability legislation.
+The Harris case exemplifies the lethal consequences of the GDC's privatized medical care model at this facility.

 Timeline